MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 ```

 ### misty.MoveHeadDegrees
-Moves Misty's head in one of three axes (tilt, turn, or up-down). **Note:** For Misty I, the `misty.MoveHeadDegrees()` command can only control the up-down movement of Misty's head.
+Moves Misty's head in one of three axes (tilt, turn, or up-down).
+For information about the range of movement in each direction, see [Coordinate System & Movement Ranges.](../../../misty-ii/robot/misty-ii/#coordinate-system-amp-movement-ranges)

 ```JavaScript
 // Syntax